aaqib-ali/Income_prediction/README.md

-## Verivox interview task
+## Introduction
-This is a simple task as part of an interview process for a position of Data Scientist.In this task I have to analyse the given “Census” dataset and build a predictive model that can predict whether a person makes an income of over $50K or not.
+In simple task I have to analyse the given “Census” dataset and build a predictive model that can predict whether a person makes an income of over $50K or not.
 Moreover, highlight some of the drivers of the model.

 ## Requirements